refactored-group/automaticffl-for-woocommerce/readme.txt

 10. Marking products as FFL-required.

 == Changelog ==

+= 1.0.14 =
+* Added WooCommerce Blocks (block-based checkout) support for FFL dealer selection

+= 1.0.13 =
+* Upgraded to new iframe-based dealer map for improved performance and reliability

 = 1.0.12 =
 * Replaced FontAwesome icons with SVGs for better theme compatibility (fixes issues with Divi theme and other themes that remove FontAwesome)